Stonehaven Lifeboat Station: History

+1967 onwards

 In 1967, responding to a huge increase in water-based leisure activity seen nationally, the RNLI re-established a station at Stonehaven, placing one of the small fast Inshore lifeboats at the station.
 However, with little operational activity, the Inshore lifeboat was withdrawn at the end of the summer season in October 1984, and the station was closed once again.

 A rescue service would be taken up by Stonehaven's Maritime Rescue Institute, a Scottish Charity, which also provided advisory and training services in marine emergency response and rescue, and research, development and evaluation of SAR services.
 The charity operated until 2013, when damage sustained in the storms of 2012 forced their closure.